Critical configurations for three projective views: Preliminaries for the three-view case

 \subsubsection{The non-collinear case}

 Let $(Q_1,Q_2,Q_3)$ be three cameras whose camera centers are not collinear.
 Consider the ideal generated by the three fundamental forms:

-This is not the multi-view ideal, since it lacks the final trilinear form, so $V(I)$ contains at least some points not lying in the multi-view variety.
+This is not the multi-view ideal, since it lacks the final trilinear form (\cref{prop:generators_of_the_MVI}), so $V(I)$ contains at least some points not lying in the multi-view variety.

-\begin{lemma} The variety $V(I)$ has two components: The multi-view variety, which is isomorphic to $\widetilde{\p3}$, and the residual, which is isomorphic to $\p1\times\p1\times\p1$.
-The latter is the product of the three lines we get when projecting the plane spanned by the camera centers $q_1,q_2,q_3$ onto each image. \end{lemma} \begin{proof} Let $y=(y_1,y_2,y_3)\in V(I)$.
-The preimage of $y$ under $\widetilde{\phi_Q}$ is the intersection of the three lines
+\begin{lemma} When the three cameras are non-collinear, the multi-view variety is isomorphic to $\Bl_{\textbf{P}}(\p3)$, while the ambiguous subvariety is isomorphic to $\p1\times\p1\times\p1$.
+The latter is the product of the three lines we get when projecting the plane spanned by the camera centers $q_1,q_2,q_3$ onto each image. \end{lemma} \begin{proof} The first part is a restatement of \cref{lem:joint-camera_map_is_isomorphism}.
+As for the ambiguous subvariety, it corresponds to the case where the lines $l'_{Q_i}$ are coplanar.
+Since $l'_{Q_i}$ passes through $q_i$, the only plane containing these lines is the plane spanned by the camera centers $q_i$.
+The family of triples of lines lying in that plane describes exactly the $\p1\times\p1\times\p1$ above. \end{proof}

-Hence $y$ lies in the multi-view variety if and only if all three lines intersect.
-Now, since the three fundamental forms all vanish on $y$, we know that each pair of lines $l_i$, $l_j$ will intersect.
-There are two ways for this to happen, either all lines $l_i$ pass through a single point (in which case $y$ lies in the multi-view ideal), or the three lines lie in the same plane (in which case $y$ lies in the residual).

-Since the three cameras are not collinear, the only way the three lines $l_i$ can lie in the same plane is if they all lie in the plane spanned by the three camera centers $q_i$.
-As such, the residual has to be $\p1\times\p1\times\p1$ where each $\p1$ is the line we get when projecting the plane spanned by the camera centers down to each image. \end{proof}

-Adding the final trilinear form to the ideal removes the residual and leaves only the multi-view ideal.
+Adding the final trilinear form to the ideal removes the ambiguous subvariety and leaves only the multi-view variety.

-Let us see how this affects our critical configurations.
+So how does this affect the critical configurations?
 Let $(P_1,P_2,P_3)$ be a triple of cameras, different from $(Q_1,Q_2,Q_3)$.
-The pullback (using $\widetilde{\phi_P}$) of the multi-view ideal $\im(\widetilde{\phi_Q})$ will give us the set of critical points.
-The pullback of $V(I)$ gives us the intersection of three quadrics.
-This intersection will contain two components, the set of critical points and the pullback of the residual.
+The pullback (using $\widetilde{\phi_\textbf{P}}$) of the multi-view ideal $\im(\widetilde{\phi_\textbf{Q}})$ is the set of critical points.
+The pullback of $V(I)$ is the intersection of the strict transforms of three quadrics.
+This intersection is the union of the critical points and the ambiguous points.

 \begin{lemma} Let $P_1$, $P_2$, $P_3$, and $Q_1$, $Q_2$, $Q_3$ be two triples of cameras, such that the camera centers $q_i$ are not collinear.
-Then the residual on the $P$-side is the intersection of three planes, one through each camera center, where the plane through the $i$-th camera center is:
+Then the ambiguous points on the $P$-side are the intersection of the strict transforms of three planes, one through each camera center, where the plane through the $i$-th camera center is: